ua108/android_docs/FastlaneWindowsSetup.md

     )

 # Action to upload to play store with parameters .eg Do not upload automatic screenshots.
+# Uploads the APK built in the gradle step above and releases it to all production users
   upload_to_play_store(
 	track: 'internal',
 	skip_upload_screenshots: true